 Alameda, California

-Honest, advisory real estate in Alameda Island, one of the Bay Area's distinctive island communities.
-1 documented Alameda closing on $0.60M of local volume (2101 Shoreline Dr APT 237, October 2020, buyer-side, condo).
-Alameda Unified School District (state rank top 20%), the West End / former Naval Air Station tracts, Park Street / Webster Street downtowns, and ferry access to San Francisco.
+Honest, advisory real estate on Alameda, where one geographic fact, that it is an island, decides almost everything else.
+1 documented Alameda closing on $0.6M of local volume (2101 Shoreline Dr APT 237, October 2020, buyer-side, condo).
+The bridges and tubes set the commute, Alameda Unified School District (state rank top 20%) is the only district in play, the West End and former Naval Air Station tracts hold much of the newer supply, and the Park Street / Webster Street downtowns and ferry to San Francisco are the island's payoff.

 Why Alameda